You can always press Enter⏎ to continue

 • 1

 Hi!
-Thank you for choosing us to assist you in your eviction matter.
-We would like to take a few moments to review and obtain some information to make this matter more efficient.
-It should only take a few minutes and should be painless.
+Thanks for choosing us to assist with your eviction matter.
+Before we get started, we need to review a few quick items and collect some information to keep the process efficient.
+This should only take a few minutes.

-The Constable is NOT an attorney and cannot provide any legal advice to any party involved in the matter.
-Do not consider anything listed in this form as legal advice.
-If you need legal advice, you should seek counsel with an attorney well versed in the subject of your question.
+Important: The Constable is not an attorney and cannot provide legal advice to any party involved.
+Nothing in this form should be understood or relied upon as legal advice.
+If you need legal advice, you must consult a qualified attorney familiar with Massachusetts housing and eviction law.

 Press